Clare Wheeler: Sydney FC

 Wheeler left Newcastle Jets to join Sydney FC ahead of the 2020–21 W-League season.

 Fortuna Hjørring

 In June 2021, Wheeler left Australia to join Danish champions Fortuna Hjørring.

 Everton

 In August 2022, Wheeler was loaned to English club Everton.
 In January 2023, at the end of her loan, she was signed by the club on a permanent basis.

 International career

 In 2015, Wheeler was selected for the Young Matildas (under-20 national team) to compete at the 2015 AFC U-19 Women's Championship tournament in China.

 In 2021, Wheeler made her debut for the senior team in a friendly against the Republic of Ireland.
+Wheeler scored her first international goal for the Matildas against the Philippines in winning an Olympic qualifying match 8–0 in Perth on 29 October 2023.
+Jake Santa Maria of The West Australian observed, "Wheeler, has scored perhaps the best of the lot.
+She allowed herself one touch on the edge of the box before swinging one home.
+It is her first goal as a Matilda."

+On 4 June 2024, Wheeler was named in the Matildas team which qualified for the Paris 2024 Olympics, her debut Olympics selection.

+Personal life

+Wheeler graduated Newcastle High School with an ATAR of 90, and graduated from the University of Sydney with a Bachelor of Commerce, and worked in financial assistance at Macquarie Group after completing her university studies.

+Since 2021, Wheeler has been in a relationship with Jeremy Ord.
+The couple got engaged in 2025.